Climate of Estonia: Spring

 Spring is usually dry and mild.
 The weather in April can be the most changeable, in the first half of the month there can sometimes be snowy days but at the same time it is sometimes possible to experience days when the temperature rises above 20 °C. Spring is the warmest inland in southern Estonia and the coolest on the coast.
 May is the warmest month in spring when the first warm spells arrive and the temperatures can reach 20-30 °C. Thunder season starts in April.

 Summer

 Summers are mild, warmer in south and east Estonia, colder on the islands.
-On some days temperatures can reach up to 30-35 °C, but they are usually near 20 °C. The warmest month is July, but the maximum air temperature record was recorded in August at 35,6 °C. Thunderstorms can be commonly seen in the afternoon.
+On some days temperatures can reach up to 30-35 °C, but they are usually near 20 °C. The warmest month is July, but the official maximum air temperature record was recorded in August at 35.6 °C. Highest temperature ever recorded in Estonia is 38.0 °C in August in Himmiste in Põlva county.

+Thunderstorms can be commonly seen in the afternoon.